The Quantum Formalism Revisited: Abstract

 \section{Abstract}

-For the simple system of a point-like particle in the real line I compile and contrast, starting with a concise table, the structural elements of quantum mechanics with those of classical (statistical) mechanics.
-Despite many amazing similarities, there are the well-known fundamental differences.
-The basic reason for all of them is the algebraic non-commutativity in the quantal structure.
-It was discovered by Werner {\scshape Heisenberg} (1901--1976) in June 1925 on the small island of Helgoland\footnote {In English sometimes: Heligoland} in the North Sea, as a consequence of his success at understanding atomic spectral data within a matrix scheme which is consistent with energy conservation.
-I discuss the differences and exemplify quantifications of them by the variance and entropic indeterminacy inequalities, by (pseudo-)classical bounds on quantum canonical partition functions, and by the correlation inequalities of John {\scshape Bell} (1928--1990) and others.
+For the simple system of a point-like particle confined to a straight line, I compile, initially in a concise table, the structural elements of quantum mechanics and contrast them with those of classical (statistical) mechanics.
+Despite many similarities, there are the well-known fundamental differences, resulting from the algebraic non-commutativity in the quantum structure.
+The latter was discovered by Werner {\scshape Heisenberg} (1901--1976) in June 1925 on the small island of Helgoland in the North Sea, as a consequence of understanding atomic spectral data within a matrix scheme consistent with energy conservation.
+I discuss the differences and exemplify their quantifications by the variance and entropic indeterminacy inequalities, by (pseudo-)classical bounds on quantum canonical partition functions, and by the correlation inequalities of John {\scshape Bell} (1928--1990) and others.

 \mathtoolsset{centercolon}